ben9730/Snake-game-in-java/README.md

-# Snake-game-in-javav
-Simple Java Snake game.
+# Simple Java Snake game

 A little game that I write in Java for one of the most old school game that was in every phone Snake.